johnnymeintel/CJCS/README.md

-# CJCS

-Cookie Jar Cloud Solutions
+# Cookie Jar Cloud Solutions Timecard App

 Open `timecard.html` in a browser to use the app.
 The remainder of this document outlines its features and build steps.

-## CJCS Timecard App – Build Instructions
+## Cookie Jar Cloud Solutions Timecard App – Build Instructions

 **Goal**: A lightweight intranet-style web app that lets me log in, clock in/out at $36/hr, track total earnings across sessions, log tasks, and trick my subconscious into feeling like a Junior SOC Analyst.